 To apply for a MCEP grant, an eligible applicant must complete the required application information listed below by the date listed on the Commerce website as the priority deadline.
-One hard copy and one electronic copy of the MCEP application, Uniform Application, PER information and associated documents must be postmarked or delivered to the Department of Commerce, 301 South Park Ave., PO Box 200523, Helena MT, 59620 on or before the application date listed in these guidelines.
-It is preferable that a word searchable electronic copy of application information and the PER be transmitted via the file transfer service at https://transfer.mt.gov.
-Simply create an account in the transfer service, upload the files and email the transfer to DOCCDD@mt.gov prior to or by close of business on the application date listed in these guidelines.
+One electronic copy of the MCEP application, Uniform Application, PER information and associated supporting documents must be electronically transmitted on or before the application date listed on the

+MCEP website.
+It is preferable that a word searchable electronic copy of all application information and the PER be transmitted via the file transfer service at https://transfer.mt.gov.
+To submit your application materials, please refer to the website for instructions and submit materials prior to or by close of business on the application date listed on the website.
 Please identify your upload(s) to include the name of the grantee in the file name.
 Please combine application materials into as few files as possible, this will improve the application receipt process for Community MT staff.

-Only one application per project is permitted each application cycle.
+Only one application per eligible applicant is permitted each application cycle, regardless of project type.
 Applications from multiple eligible applicants for the same project in any given application cycle are not allowed.
-This does not preclude an application for a subsequent phase in the next application cycle.
+This does not preclude an application for a subsequent phase in the next application cycle - multiple phases must be distinct and separate.